Necmttn/dont-panic/README.md

 # DON'T PANIC

+# The Hitchhiker's Guide to the <s>Galaxy</s>  Web 3

-The Hitchhiker's Guide to the Galaxy was a “wholly remarkable book."
-It had been compiled and recompiled many times over many years and under many different editorships.
+The Hitchhiker's Guide to the <s>Galaxy</s> Web 3 was a “wholly remarkable book."
+It had been compiled and recompiled many times over many years and under many different <s>editorships</s> daos.
 It contained contributions from countless numbers of travellers and researchers.

 <p align="center">
     <img src="https://static.wikia.nocookie.net/hitchhikers/images/e/e1/Guide.jpg/revision/latest?cb=20080505045130">